awslabs/sagemaker-debugger/docs/pytorch/api.md

 Tornasole PyTorch provides the following constructs:

 ### Hook
-TornasoleHook is the entry point for Tornasole into your program.
+SessionHook is the entry point for Tornasole into your program.

 ```
-class TornasoleHook:
+class SessionHook:

 A class used to represent the hook which gets attached to the
     training process.